serengia/Serengia/README.md

 Software Engineer
 -----------------
+I am a Senior Software Engineer with 6+ years of experience.
+After working in the software industry for two years,  I gained a lot of experience with which I founded my own software development company.
+This experience taught me firsthand how to manage big software projects with diverse specifications.

-I am a Fullstack Software Engineer mostly specialized in MERN stack and Ruby on Rails.
+I am mostly work with MERN stack and Ruby on Rails.
 I am also proficient in TypeScript, NextJs & React Native.
 Occasionally, I work with Python.

 * 🌍  I'm based in Nairobi, Kenya
 * 📘  Get a copy of my book => [Here we go](https://www.amazon.com/LIFE-GIVES-YOU-WHAT-SETTLE/dp/B086G6CRP4/ref=pd_rhf_pe_p_img_1)